valferon/kule/README.md

 #### Example

-You can override an existing method.
+You can override an existing endpoint.

 ```python
 from kule import Kule